kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

 # Considered Options

-* Create a MeshLogging policy
+* Create a MeshLogging policy:
-  * Keep backends in the `Mesh` resource for now, move them into `MeshLoggingBackend` policy in the future
+  * Keep backends in the `Mesh` resource for now, move them into `MeshLoggingBackend` policy in the future.
-  * Move backend to the `MeshLoggingBackend` policy now
+  * Move backend to the `MeshLoggingBackend` policy now.
-  * Embed backend in `MeshLogging` policy
+  * Embed backend in `MeshLogging` policy.

 # Decision Outcome